 Huawei’s effort won’t be the first foldable device on the market.
 That distinction goes to ZTE’s Atom M, which featured two screens connected by a hinge.
 The device was certainly an interesting one, but we found it lacking in comparison to the more traditional, and much cheaper, Axon 7.

-According to longtime rumor and leaks, Samsung has also been workingon a bendable smartphone, with a potentially eye-watering price tag.
+According to longtime rumors and leaks, Samsung has also been workingon a bendable smartphone, with a potentially eye-watering price tag.
 Samsung’s device, which appears to feature a single flexible screen, is more in line with the rumors and patients regarding foldable phones, and it remains to be seen whether Huawei’s device will be closer to Samsung’s or ZTE’s in design.
 Apple is not to be left behind either, as rumors of a foldable iPhone target a possible launch in 2020.
 The device could potentially fold out to be used like an iPad.